ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Do not suggest someone else take time, that can come across as patronizing

 ## Chapter 11
-- To get started: pick one skill to start or stay on principles
+- To get started: **pick one skill to start or stay on principles**
 - Learn to look: "are we in or out of dialogue"; are we playing games or are we in dialogue.
 - Don’t have to be perfect to make progress

-## Chapter 12 - afterword
+## Chapter 12 - Afterword
-- not just the big moments, small moments matter as well
+- Not just the big moments, small moments matter as well
 - Learn / know yourself
 - You don’t have to solve the crucial conversation, sometimes you just have to  bring it up in a safe way
 - How true emotions can feel, but how false they can be